shoaibgits/zend_modules/README.md

 # zend_modules
-Modules Creatioon Using the Zend Framework 2 ,
+Modules Creation Using the Zend Framework 2 ,